Overview of COVID-19 and Mechanical Ventilation

 Monitor Cuff Pressures:

 Monitor cuff pressures regularly to prevent tracheal injury.
 Ideally cuff pressure should be between 20-30cmH2O.
-Adequate cuff pressure is critical to avoid cuff leakage and aerosolization.
+Adequate cuff pressure is critical to avoid cuff leakage and aerosolization in patients with active Covid-19.
 However, unnecessary high cuff pressure can result in tracheal necrosis and potentially lead to stenosis.
+When checking cuff pressures with a manometer the cuff may deflate and leak, resulting in aerosol generation.
+PPE should be worn whenever the cuff is checked.

 If the patient is able, encourage the patient to perform self tracheostomy care including suctioning.
 If the patient is able to perform self suctioning, staff can exit the room during suctioning to reduce personnel in the room during an aerosol generating procedure.
 Closed suctioning is mandatory for patients with Covid-19 to prevent disconnecting from the circuit to prevent aerosolization.

+Humidification is critical for patient care.
+The tracheostomy bypasses the upper airway for humification, filtration and warming.
 A simple heat and moisture exchanger is recommended to provide humidification and does not generate aerosols.
 Active water-based humidification should be assessed for on an individual basis for thick secretions.
+Hydration and mucolytic needs should be addressed to minimize the risk of occlusion from thick secretions.

 Nebulizers increase the risk of aerosolization and transmission of infection to healthcare providers and are therefore not recommended for non-intubated patients during the Covid-19 pandemic.
 The use of metered-dose inhalers are preferred where possible.